Serofyte/serofyte.net-redirect/README.md

 # serofyte.net-redirect

-how i redirect things.
-very basic
-some links redirect to tinyurl to count link clicks.
+How I redirect things with my custom domain.
+Some links redirect to tinyurl to count link clicks for my curiosity.